 Excluded subjects: General Studies, Critical Thinking.

-Typical tariff or grades required: 320-340 points from 3 A-levels, equivalent to ABB-AAB at A-level with an A in English Literature, or combined English Language and Literature and a B in a relevant subject.
+Typical grades required: AAB - ABB from 3 A-levels, with an A in English Literature, or combined English Language and Literature and a B in a relevant subject.

 Vocational and other qualifications